 Fermentation is the process in which sugars are converted to alcohol, and occurs in our large stainless steel tanks.
 The insulted steel tanks have a cooling jacket to ensure a constant temperature during this process.
-White wines remain in the tanks to await bottling while our red wines only spend 1-4 weeks in the tanks before being transferred to age in oak barrels.
+White wines remain in the tanks to await bottling while our red wines typically spend 1-4 weeks in the tanks before being transferred to age in oak barrels.

-After our wines have been aged to perfection in the tank or barrel, we are bottle them on-site!
+After our wines have been aged to perfection in the tank or barrel, we bottle them on-site.
 Just like every other step of our winemaking process, we pay close attention to cleanliness so the natural flavors are preserved.
 The bottles are filled, corked, capsuled and labeled right here on property.
 The process of grape to glass is complete, and a new bottle of Ponte wine is ready to be enjoyed!